nickshouse/Windows-Stuff/README.md

 ### How to use
 Clone or download zip this repo, simply unzip it and run `optimize.bat` file.

 `optimize.bat` is recommended for use after clean Windows install.

 `optimize - partial system apps remove.bat` is recommended for average users, recommended for running Windows installation.

 `optimize - minimal no apps remove.bat` is recommended for Windows fanboys who likes to keep apps and don't want to change anything.

 `enable UAC.bat` is a simple script to enable UAC who likes to keep it.

+Please verify the SHA256 hash of `SetACL.exe` with the given one to verify the integrity of the file.

 ### What does it optimizes?
 The thing it does is listed here.